emilykangdev/CanIParkHere/README.md

 # CanIParkHere

+Status update: I added a popup disclaimer for potential users to agree to before they use this app.
+I've decided to move onto other projects.
+Although there's many parking data sources, cleaning and combining them to give actually useful parking suggestions would be a large data engineering effort.

 ## Why I Built This

 Got too many parking tickets in Seattle.
 Tired of squinting at confusing parking signs and getting $60 surprises on my windshield.